danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 If not, exceptions will be thrown and creation will be rejected.

 **1. The resource _id_ follows a certain format.**
-Anonymizing will not bring in extra violation to this rule, as _id_ is not modified by default anonymization configuration.
+Anonymizing will not bring in extra violation to this rule, as _id_ is not modified by default anonymization configuration. [ @<7C029C39-BC06-6716-9569-44023A0AA6DA> we plan to support resource id replacement soon.
+Resource Ids are PIIs and should be replaced in our default config.
+It will be important to understand what format limitations are imposed on the ID field]

 **2. The xhtml in _Narrative.div_ is valid if it's not null or empty.**
 Anonymizing will not bring in extra violation to this rule, as anonymized _Narrative.div_ is null.